As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 Review: It is essential to review the sequence of routines, experiences, and transitions with toddlers.

 For instance, you could say something like, we had breakfast, and then we were outdoors.”
-Or, “we came in, and then we started learning.”
+Or, “we came in, and started learning.”

 Speak Up: This is specifically between you and the family of your child.